tellor-io/votingModule/README.md

   <h2 align="center">Tellor Voting Module</h2>

   <p align="center">
     This project is a reusable voting interface for Tellor upgrades, Tellor treasuries and other community governance votes.
-Just update the description on what community members are voting on, as well as the votingID (coming from a Solidity contract) to be voted on, located at line 25 && 26 under src/components/Hero.js.
+Just update the description on what community members are voting on, as well as the votingID (coming from a Solidity contract) to be voted on, located at line 25 && 26 under src/components/Hero.js, depending on the chain where the vote is happening.
     <br />
     <br />
     <a href="https://github.com/tellor-io/votingModule/issues">Report Bug</a>